Port Loyola Public Library

 When the Port Loyola Library was opened in May of 2002 it was somewhat of a milestone in library development in Belize.
 This is so because it was the first library branch of the Belize National Library Service and Information System to be established on the south side of Belize City.
 At that time, as one of our several branch libraries countrywide, we saw the Port Loyola Library fitting easily into our long-term vision to provide a well-developed public library service, making maximum use of information technology to facilitate Belize’s developmental needs to evolve information and knowledge-based society.

-The Port Loyola Library experienced some growth since its inception by allowing everyone, especially persons living in the immediate area, to have ready access to materials, reading and study.
+The Port Loyola Library experienced some growth since its inception by allowing everyone, especially persons living in the immediate area, to have ready access to materials, reading, and study.
 At the outset, the library offered after-school remedial reading and math classes to students, as well as children’s activities like story reading and arts and crafts.
-This was all in our endeavor of providing a ready access to books, of joining in the fight to conquer illiteracy, of supporting the formal education system, and of encouraging vulnerable groups to access reading material.
+This was all in our endeavor of providing ready access to books, joining in the fight to conquer illiteracy, supporting the formal education system, and encouraging vulnerable groups to access reading material.

 When the library was first opened we were optimistic that, although it was located in an area that suffered from social depression, there could still be created a link between education and social development which would lead to positive results.
 Despite some residents using the premises for negative purposes, we persevered to give the Port Loyola Library the opportunity to demonstrate its value within the community as a vibrant, cultural, and family-friendly institution.
 Fortunately, we were not alone in this fight.

-The support which Rotary Club of Belize Sunrise afforded to the library service along the way in terms of the donation of computers, photocopier, fan, fax machine, magazines, etc. -- and the reciprocal efforts of the library service with fundraiser support and cash contribution to the Rotary Club of Belize Sunrise -- can only be described as the creation of a genuine partnership.
+The support which the Rotary Club of Belize Sunrise afforded to the library service along the way in terms of the donation of computers, photocopiers, fans, fax machines, magazines, etc. -- and the reciprocal efforts of the library service with fundraiser support and a cash contribution to the Rotary Club of Belize Sunrise -- can only be described as the creation of a genuine partnership.